 The discs are removed and your child will be able to go home or to school.
+The sleep-inducing effects of melatonin do not last very long.
 Small pieces of sticky paste may be left in your child's hair - these will wash out with shampoo.